ZoeQU/Efficient-and-Effective-Detection-of-Repeated-Patterns/README.md

-This repository contains code and materials for the paper _Efficient and Effective Detection of Repeated Pattern from Fronto-Parallel Images with Unknown Visual Contents,_ contributed by Hong Qu, Yanghong Zhou, K.P.
-Chau, and P.Y.
-Mok.
+This repository contains code and materials for the paper _Efficient and Effective Detection of Repeated Pattern from Fronto-Parallel Images with Unknown Visual Contents,_ contributed by Hong Qu, Yanghong Zhou, K. P. Chau, and P. Y. Mok*.
 All rights reserved by authors.

 -----
 ## Introduction